-You are responsible for completing the following deliverables this semester.
+I want you to know that you are responsible for completing the following deliverables this semester.

-Success in this course will require you to do more than simply appear in class twice a week and answer an occasional question.
-In business, that is called just “meeting expectations”, the lowest level of achievement.
-I expect that all of my students are prepared to actively participate in our in-class, and digital, discussions since that is a key way to learn as much as possible.
-Please review the protocol necessary for all of our remote meetings before we meet.
+Success in this course will require you to do more than appear in class twice weekly and answer an occasional question.
+In business, that is called just “meeting expectations,” the lowest level of achievement.
+I expect that all of my students are prepared to actively participate in our in-class and digital discussions since that is a crucial way to learn as much as possible.
 This course is about active, on-the-field engagement, not one focused primarily on lectures.

-Your first deliverable will be the development of a plan describing the specific steps/actions you must take that you believe are necessary for success in this course.
-The end-in-mind of this effort is for you to provide the path/process that you choose to address the challenges and opportunities for growth and learning that this experience presents.
-It is intended, also, as your definition of the template you will utilize throughout your personal and professional life in undertaking challenging situation, issue and other major confrontations.
+Your first deliverable will be developing a plan describing the steps/actions you need to take that are necessary for success in this course.
+The end in mind of this effort is for you to provide the path/process that you choose to address the challenges and opportunities for growth and learning that this experience presents.
+It is also meant to define the template you will use in dealing with challenging situations, issues, and other significant confrontations throughout your personal and professional life.
 Your submission, in a minimum of 750 words, should address the suggestions for success described here.
-Remember that you are using a digital platform to complete this deliverable so be sure to review my advice on writing on digital platforms.
-Never post a Word or Google doc.
+Remember that you are using a digital platform to complete this deliverable, so review my advice on writing on digital platforms.
+Never post a Word, Google Doc, or PDF.

-Post your comments in the Course Blog that I maintain for my courses.
-I post items of interest that are relevant to the material covered in my courses.
-The materials in the posts will be discussed over the course of the semester in class and on-line.
+I post items of interest relevant to the material covered in my courses.
+The materials in the posts will be discussed over the semester in class and online.
 You are responsible for keeping current on the posts to the blog and providing comments.
 The submission schedule is included in the Schedule.
-My goal is to encourage an active discussion between and among all of my students related to the events of the day.
-And remember … it is a public blog … be certain that your comments comport with the etiquette requirements described in the Etiquette section of the Communication page.
+My goal is to encourage an active discussion between and among all of my students related to the day’s events.
+And remember … it is a public blog … be sure that your comments comport with the etiquette requirements described in the Etiquette section of the Communication page.
 I will evaluate the following factors when I assess your blog comments:

-- A thoughtful, substantive and well-reasoned summary/response to the blog post you have chosen – approximately 350 words per comment; and
+- A thoughtful, substantive, and well-reasoned summary/response to the blog post you have chosen – approximately 350 words per comment and

-- Evidence in your blog comments in that you have read and are specifically and thoughtfully responding to the points raised by the author and/or if responding to someone’s prior comments on a post.
+- Evidence in your blog comments in that you have read and are specifically and thoughtfully responding to the points raised by the author and/or responding to someone’s prior comments on a post.